opixelum/brain-disk-gitbook/docs/glossary.md

 Process of distributing or dispersing functions, powers, people or things away from a central location or authority.

+### Delegate call (Solidity)

+Type of function call in Solidity that allows to execute code of another contract while preserving the current context (storage, caller, value, ...).
+Often used to implement proxy contracts.

 ### Digital certificate

 Electronic document used to prove the validity of a [public key](#public-key).